ptachukf/ev-data/README.md

 Open Dataset of Electric Vehicles and their specs.

-In contrast to ICE cars, electric vehicles have very different behavious in terms of charging and charging speed.
-Hence having reliable data about a car is the key for developing EV-related applications.
+In contrast to ICE cars, electric vehicles have very different behaviors in terms of charging and charging speed.
+Having reliable data about a car is key for developing EV-related applications.

 This dataset (`data/ev-data.json`) can be freely integrated into ANY application under the terms of our [license](#license).
 Attribution is required.